kh-kim/simple-nmt/README.md

-# Simple Neuarl Machine Translation Toolkit
+# Simple Neural Machine Translation Toolkit
 This repo contains a simple source code for advanced neural machine translation based on sequence-to-sequence.
 Most open sources are unnecessarily too complicated, so those have too many features more than people's expected.
 Therefore, I hope that this repo can be a good solution for people who doesn't want unnecessarily many features.

 ## Basic Features